| The

 and don't have countless hours to spend on the Internet

 or touring open houses.
+However,

 in 2013 there are so many ways for anyone and everyone